 If you are trying to lose weight with Purition, it’s the refined carbs like bread, rice, potatoes and pasta that should be kept to a minimum.
 Thankfully, filling up on protein, healthy fats and vegetables will help you avoid eating too many refined carbs.
 It really is that simple!

 Switching refined and starchy carbs (mainly simple sugars) for green leafy and colourful vegetables (technically carbs too, but mainly water and fibre) is part of the strategy for weight loss.
+Find out more here: low-carb alternatives for weight-loss.

 A note on protein